luiarthur/padawan/_posts/langcompare/2015-05-13-langcompare.md

 <h3 style="text-align:center"> Julia vs. Scala </h3>
 <div id="jlvsc" class="plotly-graph-div"></div>
 <span class="caption text-muted"> The same experiment was performed just for Julia and Scala.
-The number of columns in the X matrix were varied and the execution times were recorded. </span>
+The number of columns in the X matrix were varied and the execution times were recorded.
+Since the linear algebra libraries used in both cases were the same (OpenBLAS), the performances were the same. </span>

 ***